There’s a mountain of yellow, green, orange, and red bell peppers glistening brightly on my kitchen island, all soon to be roasted!

 Lay peppers on their side, leaving about 2 inches of space between each one.

-Roast for 15 to 20 minutes, turning them twice during roasting, until they are wrinkled and evenly charred.
+Roast for 20 to 25 minutes, turning them twice during roasting with tongs, until they are wrinkled and evenly charred.

 Remove from the oven.

 After roasting with any of the three methods, the next step is to immediately place them in a large bowl and cover it tightly with plastic wrap or aluminum foil.

 Why so fast?
 Now is the time when you want to capture all of that steam and heat quickly – it will help to loosen and release the thin, papery layer of skin that needs to be removed.